project-sunbird/sunbird.org-docs/developer-docs/server-installation/plugins.md

 **Upload Base Plugin**

-Upload the intial set of plugins (base plugins) to your publicly accessible Azure container.
+Upload the initial set of plugins (base plugins) to your publicly accessible Azure container.
 > **Note:** The name of the Azure container must be same as the **container_name** mentioned in the section on creating containers.

-You can download the intial Plugins from [here](https://sunbirdpublic.blob.core.windows.net/installation/content-plugins.zip)
+You can download the initial Plugins from [here](https://sunbirdpublic.blob.core.windows.net/installation/content-plugins.zip)

 Unzip the contents and the directory **content-plugins** is available.
 Run the following command from the directory where the zip was extracted.